Core Data Analysis-2 Day Class assignment

 Files That may be helpful

 You are going to read a paper (Chillrud-es9807892) by Chillrud et al., 1999 titled Twentieth Century Atmospheric Metal fluxes into Central Park Lake, New York City.
 They have some interesting conclusions.
 This was all we had before we started to collect cores (there are a few other studies but this is the best for understanding processes).
 As part of a new study we have collected soil samples and Cores from Northern Brooklyn.
 You will analyze one core from the Landes paper.
-The cores are highly contaminated.
-We want to determine the source of that lead.
+Do the cores have lead contamination?
+If yes can you determine the source of that lead.
 Your goal is to develop a hypothesis and test it.
-(One plot of Pb v versus depth will not get you far and at best will get you a 50 for the assignment).
+(One plot of Pb versus depth will not get you far and at best will get you a 50 for the assignment).
 Plus you will need some writing to explain your thinking.
 So use Markdown to explain the process and to create figure captions.

 Remember that analyzing and thinking about data is hard and takes time.
 You need to think of a strategy for analyzing the data and what you want to accomplish.
 What is your hypothesis?
 What are asking?
 You know how to do a lot of different graphs and analyses, figure out what you want to apply.
 You can make plots versus depth.
 You can correlate parameters.
 You can do math to calculate numbers.
 You can look at a lot of data in many different ways.
 Use your knowledge to test your hypotheses.
 Remember you can iterate on your question/hypothesis as you analyze the data.
 It is a two-way street.
 Make some plots go back re-read.
 Think some more.
 Hone you hypothesis.
 Look at all the graphs you have learned to make.
 Think about what you can do with the data.
 Chillrud didn’t have course and fine grain data.
 Can that help you think about sources?